elasekness/BMS-bioinformatics/Tutorial3.md

 > We'll talk about the syntax of this command in class.
 The `\1` and escaped parentheses have special meaning.

-## Run Prokka with the 'Viruses' option for annotation mode
+Run Prokka with the 'Viruses' option for annotation mode.

 	docker run --rm -v $(pwd):/data -w /data staphb/prokka prokka --kingdom 'Viruses' --species 'SARS-CoV-2' --prefix 'IDRnumber' --outdir IDRnumber_annotation IDRnumber.fa